mendix/docs/content/en/docs/appstore/use-content/modules/genai/openai/_index.md

 ### 3.3 Image Generations Configuration {#image-generations-configuration}

 In order to implement image generations into your Mendix application, you can use the microflows in the **USE_ME > Operations > ImageGenerations** folder.
-Currently, one microflow for image generations is exposed as microflow action under the **OpenAI (Operations)** category in the **Toolbox** in Mendix Studio Pro.
+Currently, one microflow for image generations is exposed as a microflow action under the **OpenAI (Operations)** category in the **Toolbox** in Mendix Studio Pro.

-The microflow requires a specialized [Connection](/appstore/modules/genai/commons/#connection) of type [OpenAIConnection](#openaiconnection) which determines the Model and endpoint to use as well as optional [ImageOptions](/appstore/modules/genai/commons/#imagesoptions-entity) to determine optional attributes like the height and width of the image.
-The `Response` for a single image can be processed using [Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) to store the image in your custom Image entity.
+The microflow requires a specialized [Connection](/appstore/modules/genai/commons/#connection) of type [OpenAIConnection](#openaiconnection) that determines the model and endpoint to use, and it also requires optional [ImageOptions](/appstore/modules/genai/commons/#imagesoptions-entity) to determine optional attributes like the height and width of the image.
+The `Response` for a single image can be processed using [Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) to store the image in your custom `Image` entity.

 For technical details, see the [Technical Reference](#image-generations-technical) section.

-* For a OpenAI API configuration, the desired model must be specified for every call with the `Model` attribute in the [Connection](/appstore/modules/genai/commons/#connection).
+* For an OpenAI API configuration, the desired model must be specified for every call with the `Model` attribute in the [Connection](/appstore/modules/genai/commons/#connection).
 * For the Azure OpenAI configuration, the model is already determined by the deployment in the [Azure OpenAI portal](https://oai.azure.com/portal).
 Any model explicitly specified will be ignored and hence can be left empty.

 ### 3.4 Embeddings Configuration {#embeddings-configuration}

 In order to implement embeddings into your Mendix application, you can use the microflows in the **USE_ME > Operations > Embeddings** folder.
 Currently, two microflows for embeddings are exposed as microflow actions under the **OpenAI (Operations)** category in the **Toolbox** in Mendix Studio Pro.

-These microflows require a specialized [Connection](/appstore/modules/genai/commons/#connection) of type [OpenAIConnection](#openaiconnection) which determines the Model and endpoint to use as well as optional [EmbeddingsOptions](/appstore/modules/genai/commons/#embeddingsoptions-entity) to determine optional attributes like the dimensions of the embedding vectors.
-Depending on the selected operation, an `InputText` String or a [ChunkCollection](/appstore/modules/genai/commons/#chunkcollection) need to be provided.
+These microflows require a specialized [Connection](/appstore/modules/genai/commons/#connection) of type [OpenAIConnection](#openaiconnection) that determines the model and endpoint to use, and they also require optional [EmbeddingsOptions](/appstore/modules/genai/commons/#embeddingsoptions-entity) to determine optional attributes like the dimensions of the embedding vectors.
+Depending on the selected operation, an `InputText` String or a [ChunkCollection](/appstore/modules/genai/commons/#chunkcollection) needs to be provided.
 The current version of this operation only supports the float representation of the resulting vector.

 * For a OpenAI API configuration, the desired model must be specified for every call with the `Model` attribute in the [Connection](/appstore/modules/genai/commons/#connection).
 * For the Azure OpenAI configuration, the model is already determined by the deployment in the [Azure OpenAI portal](https://oai.azure.com/portal).
 Any model explicitly specified will be ignored and hence can be left empty.